pangloss/pacer/README.md

 ## Documentation

-Check out the [wiki](https://github.com/pangloss/pacer/wiki) for detailed explanations of many of Pacer's features.
-Please contribute to it or open issues against it if there is anything missing that you want to see.
+Check out the [Pacer docs](http://pangloss.github.io/pacer/) for detailed explanations of many of Pacer's features.

+if there is anything missing, that you want to see, please contribute it to the `gh-pages` branch of this repo, or open issues against it .

 Pacer is also documented with a comprehensive RSpec test suite and with a thorough YARD documentation.
 [Dig in!](http://www.rubydoc.info/github/pangloss/pacer/master)